Languages of India: Meitei

 Meitei language (officially known as Manipuri language) is the most widely spoken Indian Sino-Tibetan language of Tibeto-Burman linguistic sub branch.
 It is the sole official language in Manipur and is one of the official languages of India.
 It is one of the two Sino-Tibetan languages with official status in India, beside Bodo.
-It has been recognized as one of the advanced modern languages of India by the National Sahitya Academy for its rich literature.
+It has been recognised as one of the advanced modern languages of India by the National Sahitya Academy for its rich literature.
 It uses both Meitei script as well as Bengali script for writing.

 Meitei language is currently proposed to be included in the elite category of "Classical Languages" of India.
 Besides, it is also currently proposed to be an associate official language of Government of Assam.
 According to Leishemba Sanajaoba, the present titular king of Manipur and a Rajya Sabha member of Manipur state, by recognising Meitei as an associate official language of Assam, the identity, history, culture and tradition of Manipuris residing in Assam could be protected.

 Meitei Language Day (Manipuri Language Day) is celebrated on 20 August every year by the Manipuris across the Indian states of Manipur, Assam and Tripura.
 This day is regulated by the Government of Manipur.
-It is the commemoration of the day on which Meitei was included in the Eighth Schedule to the Constitution of India on the 20 August 1992.
+It is the commemoration of the day on which Meitei was included in the Eighth Schedule to the Constitution of India on 20 August 1992.